Reporting Services Configuration Manager (Native Mode)

 Starting with the SQL Server 2012 release, the Reporting Services Configuration Manager is not designed to manage SharePoint mode report servers.
 SharePoint mode is managed and configured by using SharePoint Central Administration and PowerShell scripts.
-For information, see Install Reporting Services SharePoint Mode as a Single Server Farm in SQL Server Books Online.

 You can use the Reporting Services Configuration Manager to perform the following tasks:

 Configure the Report Server service account.
 The account is initially configured during setup, but can be modified by using the Reporting Services Configuration Manager if you update the password or want to use a different account.

 Create and configure URLs.
 The report server and the web portal are ASP.NET applications accessed through URLs.
 The report server URL provides access to the SOAP endpoints of the report server.
 The web portal URL is used to open the web portal You can configure a single URL or multiple URLs for each application.